 Work in the theme of Strategic Intent

-The major theme of judgment in this level is Weaving-making relationships between previously unrelated material; creating general rules and redefining fields of knowledge and experience: Engaging with an open context and deciding when it should be closed, operating a complex five level system, modifying its boundaries and coping with second-and third order consequences that arise: Seeing elements explicitly as inter-dependent; to change one part is to change the whole.
-This level of work is also known as Stratified Systems Theory (SST) Level V.
+The major theme of judgment in this level is Weaving—making relationships between previously unrelated material; creating general rules and redefining fields of knowledge and experience: Engaging with an open context and deciding when it should be closed, operating a complex five level system, modifying its boundaries and coping with second-and third order consequences that arise: Seeing elements explicitly as inter-dependent; to change one part is to change the whole.
+This level of work is also known as Stratified Systems Theory Level V and is generally associated with:

 • Keeping an organization viable as a long term financial and social entity by sustaining the external and internal well being of the organization in the light of changes in the socio-economic, political and technological environment.